derpferd/semeval-2018-task2/RESULTS-2.md

 ```

-Below is a confusion matrix for the Spanish results (first fold).
+Below is a confusion matrix for the Spanish results (first fold):

 ```
  0: 1362  288   62   63   22   19   17    4    7   20    4    2    1    1    0    2    8    0    0   ∑ = 1882